 Before we move on to the finale of the pictures behind the Paleo, do you remember in the beginning where the original definition of “wait” was to “collect” or “gather”?
 This is a powerful concept that I want to make sure registers with you.
 When you go into the bank and hand the teller a check that you want to cash, and she walks away for a minute, do you have any doubt that she will come back with your money?
 Of course not.
 There is absolutely no problem in waiting because you know for a fact what the end of the waiting looks like.
 You are completely confident in the teller to do her job.

 This is exactly how we are supposed to treat our situations.
 When we give it to God to take care of, He goes into stealth mode in the back room and starts working on “cashing your check.”
-We are then supposed to just sit there and wait with a smile on our face because we know He is coming back with His promise in His hand.
+We are then supposed to just sit there and wait with a smile on our faces because we know He is coming back with His promise in His hand.
 It is simply not possible for Him to not come back.
 He WILL cash your prayer for the benefit of His name and He will personally hand you your blessing.

 Unfortunately, most of us plop our check down, wait for a little while, then get tired of waiting and storm out of His bank trying to find “money” some other way.
 Right when we walk out of the door is normally when He comes out of the back room with far more than we ever expected.
 But we missed the blessing and the power of God and those who make that mistake will never even know what they missed.

 That check is your faith and it is the evidence of the promise in the “back room” that you can’t see.
 This should make Hebrews 11:1 make a whole lot more sense: “Now faith is the substance of things hoped for and the evidence of things not seen.”
 Put your faith out there in front of Him and wait.
-I can assure you, you will not be disappointed.
-Why stress over trying to change this person, that situation, fixing this, or saving yourself from that when you have a Daddy that can do all of that and more!
+I can assure you, that you will not be disappointed.
+Why stress over trying to change this person, that situation, fixing this, or saving yourself from that when you have a Daddy that can do all of that and more?

 Lastly, I want to bring in the power of a picture.
 Revelation is like the icing on the cake.
 Without it, it’s just not quite the same.
 So let’s take a look at the Paleo Hebrew and watch all of this come alive.